ohdsi-studies/RCRIvalidation/README.md

 # A schema with write access to store cohort tables
 workDatabaseSchema <- Sys.getenv("WORK_SCHEMA")

-# name of cohort table that will be created for study
+# Name of cohort table that will be created for study
 cohortTable <- Sys.getenv("COHORT_TABLE")

-# schema where the cdm data is
+# Schema where the cdm data is
 cdmDatabaseSchema <- Sys.getenv("CDM_SCHEMA")

 # Aggregated statistics with cell count less than this are removed before sharing results.